WHAT IS HYPERTENSION?

 HOW IS HYPERTENSION TREATED?

 Upon your arrival to University Urgent Care, we will determine if your condition is life-threatening.
 If so, you will be escorted to the emergency room.
 If your symptoms appear to be non-life-threatening, we will begin assessing your symptoms and medical history and discuss any medications you may be taking.
 A full evaluation for high blood pressure symptoms will likely include digital chest x-rays as well as possible blood work and further testing.
-Our onsite laboratory is extremely advanced and capable of returning test results in as few as 15 minutes.
-In any effect, expect your diagnosis and treatment at University Urgent Care to be comprehensive and thorough.
+Expect on-site lab testing from the staff at University Urgent Care for accurate and convenient testing for Hypertension.

 WE ARE HERE FOR YOUR HEART